Regulation of Care

 other than an individual directly employed by, or personally in receipt of any

-reward from, the care receiver for the care provided, must establish a system
+reward from, the service user for the care provided, must establish a system

 for regular review and, if necessary, for improvement of the quality of care